michaeljamesrojas/scripts/readme.md

 # Quick Start Scripts

-This repository contains a collection of scripts that can be quickly executed in any new environment or device.
-These scripts are designed to be run directly from the command line using curl and bash, allowing for easy setup and configuration without the need to clone the entire repository.
+This repository serves as a general storage for various scripts that can be executed directly in a terminal.

 ## Usage